AdobeDocs/primetime.de-DE/help/AccountIQ/operation-affecting-user-segment.md

 ![](assets/segment-type.png)

-*Abbildung: Die Anzahl der Segmente, die mit dem Segmenttyp ausgeführt werden sollen, präzisieren*
+*Abbildung: Verfeinern der Anzahl der Segmente, die mit dem Segmenttyp ausgeführt werden sollen*

 <!--The segment type option allows you to further refine your segment based on the evaluation period (or time).